Fire and rescue services

 More information:

-If you're a dual citizen and you enter Bahrain on your non-Australian passport, this may limit the consular services we can provide you.
+If you're a dual national and you enter Bahrain on your non-Australian passport, this may limit the consular services we can provide you.

 If you're a dual national of another country (for example, an Australian-UK citizen) you can only exit Bahrain with the passport that you used to enter.